My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

-If god isn’t real, the believer loses little and the unbeliever gains little.
-If god is real the believer will gain eternal paradise and the unbeliever will suffer eternal damnation.
+If god isn’t real, the believer loses little, and the unbeliever gains little.
+If god is real, the believer will gain eternal paradise, and the unbeliever will suffer eternal damnation.

 This is not an argument for the existence of god as Voltaire points out.

-“The interest I have to believe a thing is no proof that such a thing exists”
+“The interest I have to believe a thing is no proof that such a thing exists.”

 Beliefs are a representation of reality.
 To believe is to think something is actually the case.
-You can’t justify the existence of a god by talking about the supposed benefits in believing in one.
+You can’t justify the existence of a god by talking about the supposed benefits of believing in one.

 And which god exactly is this wager supposed to defend?
 If I were to invent a god that provided greater rewards and worse punishments than any other, Pascal’s wager would dictate you believe in it.

-Some people say that when you look at the complexity and beauty of this world and its forms you have to conclude that it was created by an intelligent being.
+Some people say that when you look at the complexity and beauty of this world and its forms, you have to conclude that it was created by an intelligent being.
 They call this the teleological argument.

 They will point out the elegance of the deer and how their legs are well made – long and thin enough to run quickly, yet not spindly enough to be fragile – perfect for fleeing from predators.

-Why would a creator so carefully fine tune a creature like a deer to escape predation, only to also design the tiger to catch it?
+Why would a creator so carefully fine-tune a creature like a deer to escape predation, only to also design the tiger to catch it?
 As William Blake puts it in his poem “The Tiger”:

 “Did he who made the Lamb make thee?”